Towards Better Data Exploitation in Self-Supervised Monocular Depth Estimation: Experiments

 \subsection{Comparison on KITTI Benchmark}

 For evaluation on KITTI \cite{kitti}, we cap the depth to 80m following \cite{monodepth2}.
 We compare the results of our models on KITTI benchmark with several recent methods, which are listed in Table~\ref{tab1}.
 On the raw ground truth under the monocular (M) type, our model with ResNet18 backbone already performs better than several approaches \cite{monodepth2, packnet,hrdepth,r-msfm,brnet,lite-mono,planedepth}.
 Furthermore, when using a more powerful backbone, HRNet18, our model can surpass them by a large margin.
 Besides, under the same backbone of HRNet18, our method also shows superior performance than DIFFNet \cite{diffnet} and RA-Depth \cite{radepth}.
-Overall, whether the training is under monocular (M) or monocular plus stereo (MS) type, and whether the evaluation is on the raw ground truth or improved ground truth, our method can always achieve state-of-the-art performance.
+Overall, whether the training is under monocular (M) or monocular plus stereo (MS) type, our method can always achieve state-of-the-art performance.

 We also provide some qualitative comparison results on different scenes of the KITTI dataset, which are shown in Fig.~\ref{vis_kitti}.
 Our model is qualitatively compared with Monodepth2 \cite{monodepth2}, R-MSFM6 \cite{r-msfm}, Lite-mono \cite{lite-mono} and RA-Depth \cite{radepth}.
 It can be seen in the box region of each scene that our model can obtain higher quality depth maps with finer depth edges.